aruizrab/codetox-for-unity/README.md

 # Codetox for Unity
-Codetox is a general purpose script library for Unity.
+Codetox is a general purpose script library to make your life easier.